 - August 11, 2018 (Saturday) – The Hunger Games (2012)

 Check out the Harmony Arts Festival website for more information.

 Other Free Outdoor Movie Locations

 - Movie Under the Stars – an outdoor film in Squamish’s Junction Park at 37950 Cleveland Avenue as part of the Squamish Wind Festival.
-The film starts at dusk but family-friendly activities run from 6:00 until 9:30 pm.
-Feature film to be determined (July 28, 2017).
+The film starts at dusk but family-friendly activities run from around 6:00 until 9:30 pm.
+In 2018 the festival takes place on the weekend of July 26-28.
+The 2018 film date and details, however, are to be determined.